MAKE YOUR OWN HOT PROCESS SOAP! My Favorite Hot Process Soap Recipe in 12 EASY Steps: A Picture Tutorial

 Also---be sure to use a heat proof container---I like a large Pyrex pitcher.

 Unlike with cold process soap making, you do not have to worry too much about temperature.
-I usually let my lye solution sit for a few minutes (away from pets or children) while I get my oils melted down, but you don't have to be concerned too much with how hot or cool anything is with hot process---That's just another added little perk to hot process soap making.
-You don't have to be spastic about temperature.
+I usually let my lye solution sit for a few minutes (away from pets or children) while I get my oils melted down, but you don't have to be concerned too much with how hot or cool anything is with hot process---

 Once the oils are melted, gently pour the lye solution into the oils in the crockpot.